Nabil Arnaoot monogram Nabil Arnaoot

 A friend called from the iTunes offsite with a screenshot — one of my visualizations, up on the VP's slide.
 The VP was using it to tell the engineers that bug fixes were going to start coming before new features.
 It was a triumph.

 I left Apple before the new roadmap played out, so there's no tidy number to point at.
-But iTunes crashes a lot less these days than it did when I was carrying a pager.
+But iTunes crashes a lot less these days than it did when my people carried pagers.

 Business Analyst / Process EngineerApple · 2014–2018